noahe10/Password-Manager-Password-Vault/README.md

 # Login/Register
 I'm using the Login Mixin to create the login screen.
 In the event you not have an account, you can register for one.
+The register form will ask for a user to create a username and a password with special characters.
 ![image](https://github.com/noahe10/Password-Manager-Password-Vault/assets/118136389/ece87b9d-4c80-45ec-ac46-3c384fe44a98)